ataffe/computer_vision/4_Gaussian_Filter/README.md

 This is the folder for the gaussian filter quiz on the udacity course ud810.
 I used the opencv functions:
+(This is wrong it doesn't return a circular symmetric gaussian distribution)
 [kernel = getGaussianKernel(hsize, sigma)](https://docs.opencv.org/3.0-beta/modules/imgproc/doc/filtering.html#getgaussiankernel)

 where